 Basic misbehaviour may also be described as 'low level' and should usually be dealt with by the class teacher in the first instance.
-Types of 'low level' misbehaviour may include general disruption e.g. talking on the carpet at inappropriate times, wilfully distracting other learners etc.
+Types of 'low level' misbehaviour may include general disruption e.g. talking on the carpet at inappropriate times, wilfully distracting other learners or a misunderstanding at breaktime.

-- Step 1: Name(s) on behaviour chart move to 1st warning 'Think about it' - Step 2: Name(s) on behaviour chart move to 2nd warning 'Teacher decides'
+Step 1: Name(s) on behaviour chart move to 1st warning 'Think about it'

-This may result in the pupils being asked to spend time in time out within the classroom or explain their actions to their House Leader - Step 3: Name(s) on behaviour chart move to 3rd warning 'Parent contact'

-At this point parents will be made aware of the behaviour.
+- Step 2: Name(s) on behaviour chart move to 2nd warning 'Teacher decides' This may result in the pupils being asked to spend time in time out within the classroom or explain their actions to their House Leader - Step 3: Name(s) on behaviour chart move to 3rd warning 'Parent contact' At this point parents will be made aware by one of the following methods depending on the severity of the situation. - Receipt of a Parent Mail to say your child has been spoken to about poor behaviour choices.
+This is to inform parents the situation has been dealt with enabling parents to reiterate key messages at home in support of the school.

-An A, B, C Entry is made for that child on CPOMS, detailing the three steps and parents are invited (by office) in to school to discuss with the class teacher at the end of the day.
+A discussion at the end of the day via telephone or in the classroom.
+An A, B, C Entry is made for that child on CPOMS, detailing the three steps.

-Continual low level disruption/misbehaviour does not necessarily have to reach this point before parents are made aware.
+Continual low-level disruption/misbehaviour does not necessarily have to reach this point before parents are made aware.
 We want to work closely with our families in order to address and resolve any concerns as quickly as possible.

 Step 4: Repeat low level behaviour, i.e. three steps are attained more than once in a day - needs to be discussed with SLT immediately and an internal exclusion may occur.
-Both SLT and class teacher discuss issue with parents At LUNCH, AFTER SCHOOL or FOLLOWING MORNING if not available after school.
+Both SLT and class teacher discuss issue with parents at a mutually convenient time.
 Notes added to CPOMS using the ABC formation.